Evolution of seed size: Drought

 Small seeds are seen to be predominant in arid, desert environments.
 In some desert systems the vast majority of annual seeds weigh between zero and two milligrams. small seed size may be a favorable adaptation in desert plants for a couple reasons.
 Small seeds have been found to have the ability to store in dry environments for several years without desiccating.
-Also, in many cases, desserts have rainy seasons that provide opportunity for small seeds to germinate under conditions with ample external resources available.
+Also, in many cases, deserts have rainy seasons that provide opportunity for small seeds to germinate under conditions with ample external resources available.
 Due to the great importance that seeds germinate when water is available, seeds often sense the presence of water and use it as a cue to germinate.
 Also, many desert plants have evolved the ability to produce a fraction of their seeds to not germinate at the same time as the rest of the plant's seeds as a safe guard known as bet hedging in which if the majority of a plant's seeds germinate at one time and then die due to rain followed by drought, the potential for the plant to have successful offspring is not completely lost.